 The elephant ear sponges are on the slope and they make incredibly photogenic subjects because of their vivid yellow and green coloration that really stands out against the clear blue water.

-If you can add a model to give the size of the sponges some perspective, you have all the ingredients for some really great photography – but don’t forget your wide-angle lens!
+If you can add a model to give the size of the sponges some perspective.
+And you have all the ingredients for some really great photography – but don’t forget your wide-angle lens!

 Milne Bay North Coast Dive Sites – Cobb’s Cliff

-Just like Wahoo Point, Cobb’s Cliff is also surrounded by deep 60m+ water and comes within 6m of the surface.
+Cobb’s Cliff is another fringing reef dive site, but located on the East Cape.
+And, like Wahoo Point, Cobbs is also surrounded by deep 60m+ water which comes up to within 6m of the surface.

-Migratory pelagics are also commonly sighted at Cobb’s along its steep walls.
-But there there is also a really nice sandy lagoon with a depth of around 18n in the center of the site.
+Similarly, migrating pelagics are also commonly sighted along its steep walls.
+But what is quite different about Cobbs Cliff is the nice, but reasonably shallow, lagoon in the center of the site.